Chapter 4:

 “Uuuuuuugh…” Eric groans.

 I don’t think this one’s going to live.
-Even if he were, going to the toilet would be a living hell.
+Even if he were, going to the toilet would become a living hell.

 Don’t worry, I won’t say a word, I’ll tell everyone you died valiantly killing a demon or something.